 8.2 The personal data provided by means of the application may be disclosed to other Government bureaux, commissions or departments for the purposes mentioned in paragraph 8.1 above.
-By signing and submitting an application, a successful applicant consents to the disclosure from time to time by the Government of the information marked with "\" in the application form.
-The applicant is required to indicate in the application form whether consent will be given, in the event that the application is not successful and without prejudice to other rights and powers of the Government, for the disclosure from time to time by the Government of the name of the applicant, the project title and the amount of grant sought to the public for general information.
+By signing and submitting an application, a successful applicant consents to the disclosure from time to time by the Government of the information marked with "" in the application form.
+The applicant is required to indicate in the application form whether consent will be given, in the event that the application is not successful and without prejudice to other rights and powers of the Government, for the disclosure from time to time by the Government of the public for general information.